 1. Keep a List… or Ten

 I get ideas for posts all the time.
 When I’m eating breakfast, laying in bed at night and everywhere in between.
 The problem is no matter how great the idea is, I’m bound forget it.
-Make a list on your phone or in a notebook where you keep all your ideas, even the crazy ones.
+Make a list of all your ideas on your phone or in a notebook, even the crazy ones.
 If you cover a variety of topics and/or use different platforms, create separate lists for each category.
 That will come in handy for the next step.

 2. Create a Content Calendar

 At the beginning of each month, I fill in my calendar with every post and video title.
 If I didn’t, I’d be a mess!
 The process is quite simple.
 First, I refer to those handy lists and choose a few ideas from each category.
 Then, I assign each a date based on how much time I need to complete them and the subject matter, so you’re not seeing the same type of posts (ex. beauty reviews, shopping guides, etc.) back to back.